Fetherstonhaugh Women

 Although Cuthbert jnr described himself as “an Irish homeruler” 2; p13 his parents decided to seek a better life for their family away from the sectarianism of Ireland.
 It was then that Susan’s husband, Cuthbert snr, travelled to Australia in 1852 with their two eldest sons and three of his nephews.
 Susan, however, remained in Ireland with their five daughters and Cuthbert jnr.
 However, Cuthbert jnr persuaded his mother to allow him to join his father in Australia a year later when he was 16.

 Susan, her maid Mary Brennan, and the other children did not migrate until 1856.
 They sailed on the clipper James Baines (left), from Liverpool to Melbourne, which was known as one of the fastest and more luxurious boats of that time (left), making the journey in as little as 69 days.
 Despite a quick and relatively modern ship, sea journeys were hazardous and uncomfortable, and Susan was 58 by this stage!
-Although their cabin was next to the Captains and they contributed a great deal to the social life and entertainment on board with their combined musical and singing talents.
+Their cabin, however, was next to the Captain’s and they contributed a great deal to the social life and entertainment on board with their combined musical and singing talents.

 After arriving in Australia, they at first lived with friends, Victoria’s first settlers, the Hentys, at Portland on the Victorian coast until ‘Correagh’, the family homestead in Hamilton, was completed3.
 Although Susan must have become accustomed to moving her family from place to place, it would have been a significant burden and culture shock at her age to first make the journey from Dublin to Liverpool and then onto Melbourne, and then Portland and later to have to travel to Hamilton and her new home, Correagh.
 Susan’s son Cuthbert jnr (“the Pastoralist”) in his book ‘After Many Days’2 describes his mother Susan as a: